-Closed Angle Glaucoma is a sudden large increase in the intra ocular pressure of the eye.
+Closed Angle Glaucoma is a sudden large increase in the intraocular pressure of the eye.
 It can be triggered by anything that dilates the eye, including dilating drops, dim lighting, and certain medications.
 Usually it is sudden, but some forms can be prolonged.

 Typically this is caused by one or more of the following reasons:

 - Pupillary Block.
 Eye fluid known as the aqueous flows easily through the pupil into the front of the eye.
-But if the back of the iris adheres to the lens inside the eye, this pupillary channel becomes blocked.
+If the back of the iris adheres to the lens inside the eye, this pupillary channel becomes blocked.
 Then fluid backs up behind the iris, pushing the iris forward until it closes the drainage angle in the anterior chamber.

 - Iris Plateau.
 In this condition, the iris is attached to the ciliary body too close to where drainage occurs.
 When the pupil dilates, the iris tissue bunches up in the drainage angle, causing pressure to rise quickly.
 This type of narrow-angle glaucoma attack can occur in conditions when the pupil dilates in dim lighting or when eye drops are used to intentionally enlarge the pupil during an exam.